-- 66. Parents, guardians or close family members (hereafter, parents) are welcome to take photographs of (and where appropriate, film) their own children taking part in School events, subject to the following guidelines, which the School expects all parents to follow: - a.
-When an event is held indoors, such as a play or a concert, parents should be mindful of the need to use their cameras and filming devices with consideration and courtesy for cast members or performers on stage and the comfort of others.
-Flash photography can disturb others in the audience, or even cause distress for those with medical conditions; the School therefore asks that it is not used at indoor events. - b.
-Parents are asked not to take photographs of other pupils, except incidentally as part of a group shot, without the prior agreement of that pupil's parents. - c.
+66. Parents, guardians or close family members (hereafter, parents) are welcome to take photographs of (and where appropriate, film) their own children taking part in School events, subject to the following guidelines, which the School expects all parents to follow:

+b.
+Parents are asked not to take photographs of other pupils, except incidentally as part of a group shot, without the prior agreement of that pupil's parents.

+c.
 Parents are reminded that such images are for personal use only.
-Images which may, expressly or not, identify other pupils should not be made accessible to others via the internet (for example on Facebook), or published in any other way. - d.
+Images which may, expressly or not, identify other pupils should not be made accessible to others via the internet (for example on Facebook), or published in any other way.

+d.
 Parents are reminded that copyright issues may prevent the School from permitting the filming or recording of some plays and concerts.
-The School will always print a reminder in the programme of events where issues of copyright apply. - e.
-Parents may not film or take photographs in changing rooms or backstage during School productions, nor in any other circumstances in which photography or filming may embarrass or upset pupils. - 67.
-The School reserves the right to refuse or withdraw permission to film or take photographs (at a specific event or more generally), from any parent who does not follow these guidelines, or is otherwise reasonably felt to be making inappropriate images. - 68.
-For further information, please see the Use of Images of Children Policy, the Preparatory School E-Safety Policy (in the Staff Handbook), the Early Years Online Safety Policy and the Online Safety Policy (Number 23b).
+The School will always print a reminder in the programme of events where issues of copyright apply.

+e.
+Parents may not film or take photographs in changing rooms or backstage during School productions, nor in any other circumstances in which photography or filming may embarrass or upset pupils.

+67. The School reserves the right to refuse or withdraw permission to film or take photographs (at a specific event or more generally), from any parent who does not follow these guidelines, or is otherwise reasonably felt to be making inappropriate images.

+68. For further information, please see the Use of Images of Children Policy, the Preparatory School E-Safety Policy (in the Staff Handbook), the Early Years Online Safety Policy and the Online Safety Policy (Number 23b).